abbodi1406/BatUtil/W10UI/README.md

 - Added support for configuration file W10UI.ini to set options:
 Values in W10UI.ini take precedence over the ones inside W10UI.cmd (by default both are the same)
 Do not change the structure of W10UI.ini, just set your options after the equal sign
-To restore old behavior and change options by editing the script, simply detele W10UI.ini file
+To restore old behavior and change options by editing the script, simply delete W10UI.ini file

 6.0:
 - Code improvement and fixes, mostly to avoid issues with paths and spaces in files names